ronen567/just-the-docs/docs/optimizations.md

 Still, Adagrad has 2 drawbacks:
 - The algorithm still requires a manual selection of the "Global Learning Rate", denoted by \\(\alpha\\).
-- The adaptive learning rate coefficient can excessively decrease as training continues.
-This is as a result of the increasingly growing sum of squared gradients.
+- The adaptive learning rate continuously and excessively shrinks as training continues. as the squared gradients sum is growing with no limit over all time.

 AdaDelta aims to answer these 2 challenges.